How often do you review, refine and improve your products or services?

 Tip: Read this – How to build a successful business.

-- A marketing lesson from an interesting place to sit
+- A powerful marketing lesson from the new iPhone

 - A remarkable lesson from Steve Jobs and Malcolm Gladwell